Featured Donor of the Month

 About LISC Fundraising

 Community development is a dramatic example of what can happen when the goals and resources of the public, private and nonprofit sectors align.
 Since 1980, LISC has been able to combine the vision and the capacity of community-based organizations with the resources and expertise of the private sector, and the indispensable underpinning of supportive public policies to transform and rebuild low-income neighborhoods into healthy, sustainable communities of choice across our nation.
-Over the past 32 years, LISC has invested more than $12.9 billion for community development activities that build affordable homes, retail and community facilities and create new jobs.
+Over the past 35 years, LISC has invested $14.7 billion for community development activities that build affordable homes, retail and community facilities and create new jobs.
 More than 3,100 donors, investors and lenders have contributed to LISC.